opengisch/QField-docs/documentation/get-started/tutorials/get-started-qfc.en.md

 ### Change the default QFieldCloud server in QField and QField Sync

-QField and QField Sync connect to the official [QFieldCloud](https://app.qfield.cloud/).
-This default server can be modified to connect to a different server if needed.
+QField and QFieldSync connect to the QFieldCloud service on [app.qfield.cloud](https://app.qfield.cloud/) by default.

 To modify the default server, follow these steps: